ai2cm/fv3gfs-fortran/README.md

     cp -f nix/fv3/configure.fv3 FV3/conf/

-And build the model
+And build the model (with coverage outputs)

-    make -C FV3
+    make build_native

 At this point you can run [the native tests](#native-tests).
 # Testing the model